 We work with all architectural CAD programs including AutoCAD, Revit, Chief Architect, ArchiCAD, Maya, 3DS Max Design, Zbrush, and Sketchup, just to name a few.
 If you design in 3D, we will start with your 3D files.
-If you have 2D blueprints and elevations, or artist’s sketches, we can build a diorama from these files as well.
+If you have 2D blueprints and elevations, artist’s sketches, or a physical miniature 3D model, we can build a 3D model from these as well.
 If all you have is an idea or a napkin drawing, we can start with that.

 Can you use my custom artwork to create a 3D statue?

 Yes.
 We prefer vector AI, EPS, or PDF formats and if you design in 3D, we’ll start with your files.
 If you’ve got 2D artist sketches or napkin drawings, we can build statues from these also.

 What is the material used to create my 3D statue?

 We match the correct material and fabrication process to your requirements in terms of presentation, strength, size, and transportability.
 We fabricate in our model shop using different types of foam, wood, metal, resins, and acrylics.
 Our 3D statues are typically made with EPS foam, 3D printing technology, or composites.

 What is the largest model you can 3D print?

 There is no limit to the size of the model we can 3D print.
 Transportability and installation may become the largest issues on an extremely large 3D statue, but those challenges can all be resolved.

 How long will it take to build my 3D statue?